Sola scriptura: Overview

 Sola scriptura is one of the five solae, considered by some Protestant groups to be the theological pillars of the Reformation.
 The key implication of the principle is that interpretations and applications of the scriptures don't have the same authority as the scriptures themselves; hence, the authority of the church is viewed as subject to correction by the scriptures, even by an individual member of the church.

 Martin Luther, 16th-century friar and figurehead of the Protestant Reformation, stated that "a simple layman armed with Scripture is greater than the mightiest pope without it".
 The intention of the Reformation was thus to correct what he asserted to be the errors of the Catholic Church, by appealing to the uniqueness of the Bible's textual authority.
 Catholic doctrine is based on sacred tradition, as well as scripture.
 Sola scriptura rejected the assertion that infallible authority was given to the magisterium to interpret both Scripture and tradition.

-Sola scriptura, however, does not ignore Christian history, tradition, or the church when seeking to understand the Bible.
+Protestants, in their defense say that Sola scriptura does not ignore Christian history, tradition, or the church when seeking to understand the Bible.
 Rather, it sees the church as the Bible's interpreter, the "rule of faith" (regula fidei) embodied in the ecumenical creeds as the interpretive context, and scripture as the only final authority in matters of faith and practice.
 As Luther said, "The true rule is this: God's Word shall establish articles of faith, and no one else, not even an angel can do so."
+But the statement contradicts the practice of such doctrine.

+Literacy

+Sola scriptura was the main driver of the rise of literacy in Northwestern Europe, including female literacy.
+Luther emphasized the need for parents to ensure their children's literacy, as well as the obligation for governments to create schools.
+The Prussian education system was among the first in the world to introduce tax-funded and generally compulsory primary education.

+Protestantism

-Characteristics in Lutheranism
+Lutheranism

 Lutheranism teaches that the books of the Old and New Testaments are the only divinely inspired books and the only source of divinely revealed knowledge.
 (Note: For the traditional Lutheran view of the Bible, see Graebner 1910.
 For an overview of the doctrine of verbal inspiration in Lutheranism, see Lueker, Poellot & Jackson 2000b.)
 Scripture alone is the formal principle of the faith in Lutheranism, the final authority for all matters of faith and morals because of its inspiration, authority, clarity, efficacy, and sufficiency.